boolean-uk/csharp-docker-1/README.md

 2. Clone the fork to your machine
 3. Open in Visual Studio

+## Introduction

+In this exercise you will be deploying a small console application which manages the Boolean Shop.

 ## Core

--Add the exercise.console application to a docker container
+- Add the exercise.console application to a docker container

 ## Extension

--Create a Postgres container locally and update the ProductInventory methods to Create/Read/Delete to the new data store.
+- Create a Postgres container locally and update the application to point to this database.
+- ProductInventory methods Create/Read/Delete should write to the new data store via a DbContext.